nemac/high-tide-flooding-widget/README.md

 <script src="tidalstationswidget.js"></script>
 ```

-2. Define a chart element for the widget to deploy into:
+2. Define a container element for the widget to deploy into:

 ```html
 <div id="chart" style="position: relative; height:100%; width: 100%;"></div>